Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: A1 -homology theories

 \begin{remark} \begin{enumerate} \item For an oriented cellular scheme $X\in Sm_k$ and a $T$-torsor $Y\to X$ over $X$, with $T$ a split $k$-torus, the morphism $Y\to X$ is clearly an oriented cellular morphism for the oriented cellular structure on $Y$ described in Lemma \ref{lemma torsor}.

-\item Using the notion of an oriented cellular morphism described in Definition \ref{def cellular morphism}, we may also extend the notion of an oriented cellular structure to ind-smooth $k$-schemes in an obvious way, by requiring that each object has a given (oriented) cellular structure and each morphism are (oriented) cellular.
-For instance, the closed immersions $\P^{n-1}\subset \P^n$ (defined by $X_n = 0$) is an oriented cellular morphism; observe that $\Omega_{n-1}$ already contains $\P^{n-1}$, and the intersection of the $\Omega_i$'s, for $i\leq (n-1)$, with $\P^{n-1}$ are exactly the $\Omega_i$'s of $\P^{n-1}$.
+\item Using the notion of an oriented cellular morphism described in Definition \ref{def cellular morphism}, we may also extend the notion of an oriented cellular structure to ind-smooth $k$-schemes in an obvious way, by requiring that each object has a given (oriented) cellular structure and each morphism is (oriented) cellular.
+For instance, the closed immersion $\P^{n-1}\subset \P^n$ (defined by $X_n = 0$) is an oriented cellular morphism; observe that $\Omega_{n-1}$ already contains $\P^{n-1}$, and the intersection of the $\Omega_i$'s, for $i\leq (n-1)$, with $\P^{n-1}$ is exactly the $\Omega_i$'s of $\P^{n-1}$.
 In this way, we get an oriented cell structure on $\P^\infty$.

-\item We may also adapt the notion of an oriented cellular structure to simplicial smooth $k$-schemes, by requiring that each term of the simplicial smooth $k$-scheme are given a (oriented) cellular structure and each face morphism is (oriented) cellular.
-For example, the classifying space $BT$ of any split torus $T$ has a canonical oriented cellular structure. \end{enumerate} \end{remark}
+\item We may also adapt the notion of an oriented cellular structure to simplicial smooth $k$-schemes, by requiring that each term of the simplicial smooth $k$-scheme is given a (oriented) cellular structure and each face morphism is (oriented) cellular.
+For example, the classifying space $BT$ of any split torus $T$ has a canonical oriented cellular structure induced by the one on $T$. \end{enumerate} \end{remark}